โ† Back

 One-line summary

-SharePoint Add-Ins will retire and stop working on April 2, 2026; migrate customizations to SharePoint Framework (SPFx) and notify users and developers.
+SharePoint Add-Ins will retire and stop working after April 2, 2026; admins must migrate to SharePoint Framework (SPFx) as Add-Ins will become unusable.

 Similar updates